The Coffee plant – Coffea arabica, it’s been a trading commodity for centuries and grown in Europe since the 1700’s.

 Green leaves dropping off – This condition occurs when plants are kept too dark.
-Mpve to a brighter location, but not in direct sunlight.
+Move to a brighter location, but not in direct sunlight.

-Dried out and withering leaves – Check the temperatures… usually they are too high.
-Move to a cooler location and keep an eye on watering.
+Dried out and withering leaves – Check the temperatures… usually, the temperatures are too high.
+Move the plant to a cooler location and keep an eye on watering.
 During spring and summer keep the plant evenly moist.

 Leaves lose their glossy look – Usually an indication of too much direct sunlight.
 Move to a shadier location… an east facing window is good.